top of page

 Activities that restore and sustain us

-During your recovery, it is important to re-find and re-establish the parts of your life that you let go of and make a pledge to never let go of them again.
+This means during your recovery, it is important to re-find and re-establish the parts of your life that you let go of and, make a pledge to never let go of them again.

-They are the all important credits to what I call our mental wealth account.
+They are the all important credits to your mental wealth account.

 Without them, you are likely to find yourself becoming overdrawn and burned again.